gaehlerm/SoftwareEngineering/README.md

 print(square(5))
 ```

 This works.
 People worked like this for decades.
-But it’s absolutely terrible.
+But it's absolutely terrible.
 The print statements will be deleted once the code works.
-The checks will be thrown away and no one knows anymore what the code is actually supposed to do.
+The checks will be discarded, and no one knows anymore what the code is actually supposed to do.
 Whether it still works.
-When changing the function, you have to test it all over again.
+When modifying the function, you have to test it again.
 Everything.
 Every time.
 By hand!
-This is a typical example of a procedural DRY violation that should be optimized away.
-And the solution are unit tests.
+This is a typical example of a procedural DRY violation that should be optimized.
+The solution is unit tests.

-Unit tests cover comparably small pieces of code.
-Usually they test a public method or a standalone function.
-In the example above, the unit tests would check everything that is checked using print statements.
+Unit tests cover relatively small sections of code.
+Usually, they test a public method or a standalone function.
+In the example above, the unit tests would verify everything that is typically verified using print statements.
 The unit tests for the `square` function would look something like this:

 ```py
 def test_square():